Mortgage Closing Scams: How to protect yourself and your closing funds

 - Identify two trusted individuals to confirm the closing process and payment instructions.
 Ahead of your mortgage closing, discuss in person, or by phone, the closing process and money transfer protocols with these trusted individuals (realtor, settlement agent, etc.).
 Be cautious about exchanging any details about your closing over email.
 You may want to use this opportunity to also create a code phrase, known only by these trusted parties, if you need a secure way to confirm their identities in the future.

 - Write down their names and contact information.
-Use the Bureau’s to list these individuals and their primary phone numbers.
+Use the Bureau’s Mortgage Closing Checklist to list these individuals and their primary phone numbers.

 - Before wiring money, always confirm instructions with your trusted representatives.
 Never follow instructions contained in an email.
 Verify the closing instructions, including the account name and number, with your trusted representatives either in person or by using the phone number you previously agreed to.